alterway/formations/labs/liascript/labs-docker-fundamentals.md

 <p style="color: purple"><b>
 Step 4</b></p>

-**Create another container that mounts the streamer volume, and which containerizes a simple process that writes any updates it finds to the logs file in that volume to STDOUT:**
+**Create another container that mounts the streamer volume, and which containerizes a simple process that writes any updates it finds to the logs file in that volume to `STDOUT`:**

 ```shell
 docker container run -d --name streamcontainer -v streamer:/tmp \